-She created her famous 5 Rs of engaging these millennial learners.
-Training mangers and eLearning developers can benefit from these 5 Rs to create a millennial-centered learning environment.
+So, she created her famous 5 Rs of engaging these millennial learners.
+Training managers and eLearning developers can benefit from these 5 Rs to create a millennial-centered learning environment.

 They need to experience change in delivery formats to maintain interest.
 Their attention spans are shorter – they quickly move on to other forms of learning.
 Their ideal learning environment involves less lecture and more collaboration with peers.
 Group-based projects that emulate the work environment (authentic assessments) are ideal for these learners.

 Millennials are aces at “googling” and discovering information.
 They do not value a piece of information for its own sake, rather for its relevance to their lives.
 Trainers will find millennials engaged in hands-on or application-based case studies, where new knowledge is discovered and synthesized actively between group members.

 The goal for trainers here is to connect the eLearning environment to the performance context of these learners to convince them of its relevance.

 Baby boomers or generation X-ers respond well to an authoritarian teaching style.
 They follow orders for the sake of complying with commands.
 On the other hand, millennials were raised in a less authoritative environment – where decisions and actions were constantly justified.
 Flexibility and recognizing the socio-emotional rationale behind new ideas and processes are expectations of millennials.
 When trainers and instructors provide the rationale behind policies and regulations in a learning environment, these young learners are more likely to respond positively.